saabitt/learn-go-with-tests/README.md

-# learn-go-with-tests
+# Learn Go with tests

-Study repository for "Learn Go with tests" course
+This is study repository created for "[Learn Go with tests](https://quii.gitbook.io/learn-go-with-tests/)" course.